matrix-org/matrix-spec-proposals/proposals/4163-make-acls-apply-to-edus.md

 covering many federation API endpoints, including [`/send`](https://spec.matrix.org/v1.11/server-server-api/#put_matrixfederationv1sendtxnid).
 However, while ACLs are applied on a per-PDU basis on this endpoint, they are not applied to EDUs at all.
-Considering that some EDUs are specific to certain rooms (e.g. read recipts & typing indicators), it makes sense to apply ACLs to them as well.
+Considering that some EDUs are specific to certain rooms (e.g. read receipts & typing indicators), it makes sense to apply ACLs to them as well.

 ## Proposal